“The Polymerase chain reaction is an in vitro DNA synthesis method in which DNA is amplified using the Taq DNA polymerase enzyme.”

 Concentration: 30 to 50ng.

+(The RNA primer is replaced during the proofreading activity in the replication which is not possible in the case of Taq DNA Polymerase).
 More detail on DNA replication please read the article: DNA Replication class 1: General process of DNA replication

 Generally, 10pmol of each primer is sufficient for a PCR reaction.